In Surrey Heath there are no Council properties. What used to be Council properties are usually referred to as 'affordable' or 'social' housing.

 All the affordable and social housing in Surrey Heath is owned by Housing Associations.

+The option of being considered for a housing association home is not available to everybody.
+Who qualifies and how they will be given priority is set out in the Joint Allocation Policy.
 This Policy is a mixture of Government requirement and local policy.
-It describes the way that we look at each person's housing situation and how we give points to measure that person's priority.
-Everyone who applies to the Council is assessed in the same way.
+It describes the way that we look at each person's housing situation and how we give priority to people who qualify.

-Application packs are available from the Housing Needs Team either by calling in to the Council Offices, ringing on 01276 707127 or emailing email@example.com.
+Assessment packs are available from the Housing Options Team either by calling in to the Council Offices, ringing on 01276 707127 or emailing email@example.com.